TLDR:

 | Vendor Lock-in | A limitation from using proprietary technology tied to a specific company’s ecosystem. | NVLink delivers major advantages but only on NVIDIA hardware; open standards seek to avoid this lock-in. |

-If you buy the argument that interconnect speed defines what problems you can solve, NVLink stops being a specs table entry.
-It becomes the real monopoly.
+If you buy the argument that interconnect speed defines what problems you can solve, then NVLink stops being a specs table entry, and becomes the real monopoly.

 Chapter 1: What Is NVLink?